gobabygocarswithjoysticks/car-code/rcdocs/remote_control.md

 Disadvantages: car won't turn off if the transmitter is out of range

 ## Instructions for adding a keyfob switch
-Advantages: simple, cheap, car will turn off if the transmitter is out of range
+Advantages: cheap, car will turn off if the transmitter is out of range

+Disadvantages: modifying the keyfob makes it a bit more complicated

 ## Instructions for adding a keyfob that can drive the car
 Advantages: simple, cheap

 Disadvantages: car won't turn off if the transmitter is out of range, challenging to drive precisely

 ## Instructions for adding an RC receiver
 Advantages: can drive the car precisely, car will turn off if the transmitter is out of range

-Disadvantages: more expensive
+Disadvantages: more expensive, more complicated